asdf-format/asdf/docs/pyasdf/examples.rst

 ----------

 ASDF files may reference items in the tree in other ASDF files.
-The syntax used in the file for this is called "JSON Pointer", but the Python programmer can largely ignore that.
+The syntax used in the file for this is called "JSON Pointer", but users of ``pyasdf`` can largely ignore that.

 First, we'll create a ASDF file with a couple of arrays in it: